ricomaster9000/LightWeight_Java_PSQL_Framework/README.md

 ### IMPORTANT - Do not use primitive values for fields, for instance use Integer not int or Long not long, byte[] values are the exception and can be used
 ### do not pass in more than 30000 rows/entities at a time as params when calling methods (unless its for delete or a get), you can call it with multiple 30000 entities for each method call at the same time but not more than 30000, I am not sure if the ApachaUtils core framework code has setup logic to handle this, do at your own risk or split up the calls, I will test this soon and fix it if I have to, the problem is that the 34000+- rows migth be a limit for the IN operator in PSQL Queries

-#### set the following properties inside you properties file:
+#### set the following properties inside you properties file or as environment variables:
 - datasource.url or DATABASE_URL(must contain full connection path plus db name)
 - datasource.username or DATABASE_USERNAME
 - datasource.password or DATABASE_PASSWORD

-#### optionally set the following properties inside your properties file:
+#### optionally set the following properties inside your properties file or as environment variables:
 - datasource.max_db_connection_pool_size or DB_CONNECTION_POOL_SIZE (defaults to 40)

 ### example code (with tests in MainTest Class):(https://github.com/ricomaster9000/LightWeight_Java_PSQL_Framework/tree/main/testing/src/test/java/org.greatgamesonly.shared.opensource.sql.framework)